Resource theory of quantum scrambling: Main results

+The OTOC fluctuations~\footnote{In this experiment, the OTOC is defined as an expectation value with respect to a pure state, but we utilize the maximally mixed state, as in Eq.~\eqref{Eq:OTOCdef}.}, defined as

 where the averages are taken over a unitary ensemble $\mathcal{E}$, have been measured by Google on the Sycamore quantum processor~\cite{Mi_2021}.
 Small fluctuations were shown to be evidence of operator entanglement.
 When $\mathcal{E}$ is the Clifford ensemble, $\av{U\sim\mathcal{E}}\OTOC(U)\rightarrow 0$ for large systems and $\OTOC(U)$ fluctuates between $+1$ and $-1$, implying that $\delta=1$.
 However, when $U$ is sampled from a non-Clifford ensemble, then $\abs{\OTOC(U)}\leq 1$.
 It was shown in this experiment that OTOC fluctuations decay as the magic of the unitaries in the ensemble is increased.
+Also, it was numerically shown in~\cite{Ahmadi2022} that the average mana, a magic monotone, increases as the OTOC fluctuations decrease.
 Here, we establish an inequality between $\delta$ and the OTOC magic.

 \begin{theorem} If $\av{U\sim \mathcal{E}}\OTOC(U)\rightarrow 0$, then

 \end{theorem} We prove Theorem~\ref{Thm:Fluctuations} in Appendix~\ref{Proof:Fluctuations}.
 Small OTOC fluctuations are therefore an indication of magic and operator entanglement \footnote{ In fact, a small value of $\abs{\OTOC(U)}$ is an indication of the magic of $U$, since it bounds $O_M(U)$.}.